algamawiy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display The first ten lines of /etc/passwd
 A script that contains a text Best School
 A script that writes into the file ls_cwd_content the result of the command ls -la.
 If the file ls_cwd_content already exists, it should be overwritten.
 If the file ls_cwd_content does not exist, create it.
+A script that duplicate the last line of iacta file